Student Handbook: Section 8: Student Code of Conduct & Procedures

 - The advisor is not prohibited from being a witness in the matter.

-- If neither a party nor their advisor appear at the hearing, Daemen College will provide an advisor to appear on behalf of the non-appearing party.
-See, 85 Fed.
+- If neither a party nor their advisor appears at the hearing, Daemen University will provide an advisor to appear on behalf of the non-appearing party.
+See 85 Fed.
 Reg.
 30026, 30339-40 (May 19, 2020).

 If requested at least 48 hours prior to a hearing, the hearing officer may approve the respondent to have an advisor present during the proceedings.
-Prior to the hearing, the hearing officer will meet with the advisor to provide information about the code of conduct and to answer any questions they may have about the proceedings.
+Prior to the hearing, the hearing officer will meet with the advisor to provide information about the Code of Conduct and to answer any questions they may have about the proceedings.
 The hearing officer cannot answer questions about the incident itself or the student’s responsibility.
 The advisor is permitted to meet with the respondent in advance of the hearing and to be present at the hearing and the outcome.
-The advisor’s role is to provide guidance to the respondent with regards to what to ask and how to act, what questions to ask, and how to prepare their case.
+The advisor’s role is to provide guidance to the respondent with regards to how to act, what questions to ask, and how to prepare their case.
 Advisors are able to share notes with the respondent at the hearing.
 The complainant may also elect to have an advisor present, subject to the same parameters outlined above.

 In cases involving sexual assault or harassment, the complainant and respondent are permitted to have an advisor of their choice present, including legal counsel, pursuant to the same regulations as outlined above.